Integrate bots

 This pages covers the various approaches for integrating your chosen bot platform with us, so that your bot can interact with your users across all of our channels.

-##Establish identity
+Establish identity

-Bots can run customers through a series of questions to establish a users identity if you have opted not to link chat to your authentication mechanisms, or your want to add an additional level of identity checking to a sensitive process.
-You could have the bot update the customers profile using the Profile service as appropriate so that your chat agents have that information to hand when continuing the conversation.
+Bots can run customers through a series of questions to establish a user’s identity if you have opted not to link chat to your authentication mechanisms, or if you want to add an additional level of identity checking to a sensitive process.

-Handling basic enquiries
+Handle basic enquiries

-Handing off to customer support
+Hand off to customer support

-To provide the highest level of customer support you can use both bots and teams of chat agents to handle your customers inquiries.
-To cut costs down and increase efficiency the bot is usually used as the first team a new customer inquiry is routed to.
-If the bot establishes it cannot handle the enquiry then it can transfer the conversation to a chat agent team using our chat API so they can take over the conversation.
+To provide the highest level of customer support, you can use both bots and teams of chat agents to handle your customers’ enquiries.
+To cut costs down and increase efficiency the bot is usually used as the first team a new customer enquiry is routed to.

 🚧